Honor Our Veterans During Veterans Day 2021 in Saratoga Springs

-Pay your respects to veterans of the US military on November 11, 2018 by attending one of these local Saratoga events.
-From ceremonies to buffets and more, the Saratoga Springs area offers an array of events and celebrations to commemorate the heroes of the American military.
-Or, you can visit one of many historical spots in the area to pay your respects to those who have served.
+Honor local veterans of the US military on November 11, 2021 by attending one of these Saratoga Springs area events.
+From ceremonies to special events and more, there are many ways to commemorate our military heroes.
+You can also visit a historical spot in the region to pay your respects to those who have served.

 Veterans Walk of Honor and Memorial